 SHOW OF SUPPORT

-After introduction of this legislation, it met resistance from opposition parties and some Albertans.
+After introduction of this legislation, it met resistance from some Albertans.

 Concerned by the impact that the consistent debate on the validity of their identity and the associated ignorance and hate that surfaced as a result, the Skipping Stone Foundation was compelled to act and organized a show of support to ensure LGBTQ2+ students across the province felt heard, respected and supported.